- Public Transportation

 - Jurors - Jurors who display a juror summons or juror pass issued by the Jury Office.

-- Members of the Media - Members of the media who are credentialed by either Court or who are credentialed by another federal or D.C. government entity, including the Supreme Court, Congress, a federal agency, or the D.C. government.
+- Members of the Media - Members of the media who are credentialed by either Court for a high-profile trial or who are credentialed by another federal or D.C. government entity, including the Supreme Court, Congress, a federal agency, or the D.C. government.

 - Parole Commission Hearing Examiners - Individuals who display their credentials as Parole Commission hearing examiners are allowed to bring into the courthouse electronic devices with camera and recording capabilities and recording equipment used to record hearings.